injflea727/grove/README.md

 ### Starting up

-When a Grove system starts up, it looks for a record called `system/startup.js`.
+When a Grove system starts up, it looks for a record called `startup`.
 It expects this record to contain the definition of a function `main()`.
 If the `main()` function exists, the Grove will run it.
 If not, it will display an error message to explain what went wrong.

-Here is an example `system/startup.js`:
+Here is an example `startup` record:

 ```javascript
 function main() {